Of Myths and Realities

 And this is a problem.
 The thing so many people fail to understand is this: Males require a sense of purpose.
 They want to provide and to protect; they want to be respected and respectable.
 They need to be needed.
 It’s in their DNA.
 But without a clear purpose there really isn’t much of a point.
 So one by one they drift over to the dark side.

 You’d think that the gender responsible for creating science, technology, mathematics, literature, art, philosophy, medicine, music, finance, well, pretty much everything, would get more respect.
-Instead, so many females seem to think that this society of ours–highly evolved, technologically advanced, safe, comfortable, interconnected–just kind of sprang into being.
+Instead, so many females seem to think that this society of ours–highly evolved, technologically advanced, safe, comfortable, interconnected–just kind of sprang into being, as though from the brow of Athena.

 But the reality, inconvenient to some, is that almost everything of importance in this world was conceived, designed, built, and maintained by men.
 Males, overwhelmingly, do the hard, mostly invisible work of keeping this civilization running.
 And without them, your cushy little world would implode faster than you can say “woman needs man like fish needs bicycle.”
 Perhaps Camille Paglia, leading intellectual and lifelong feminist, says it best: “If women ran the world we would still be living in grass huts.”

 Certainly there are negatives to male behavior, and we all know what they are.
 But the better angels of male nature make the world go around.
-Intellectual curiosity, love of competition, an appreciation for rigor, inventiveness, persistence, adventurousness–these are profoundly male traits.
-They scarcely exist in the average female.
+Intellectual curiosity, love of competition, an appreciation for rigor, inventiveness, persistence, adventurousness–these are profoundly male traits, yet are scarce in the average female.
 You may say, oh pish posh, what a load of crap, but history tells a different tale.

 But females embody much of what is beneficent about humanity.
 Empathy, nurturing, inclusiveness, caring, cooperativeness; these are, overwhelmingly, female traits.
 Females enable the perpetuation of our species.
+In many ways they carry the distilled essence of this thing we call “humanity.”
 Why do so many women rush to disown these critical, life-affirming attributes, as though they were an embarrassment?
 Why do so many women strive to emulate the very worst traits of men and think that this is, somehow, an improvement?
 Why are so many blind to the reality that yin without yang is a world completely out of balance?

 Years ago, when I was young and idealistic and still thought I could make a difference, I wanted to be a teacher.
 So off I went to graduate school with the goal of becoming certified in Science and Math instruction.
 The final phase of that process is a year of student-teaching, part of which I performed at a suburban middle school.